-ABT – Always Be Testing: A Test-Driven Marketing Organization Is the Only Path to Success
+ABT – Always Be Testing: The Only Path to Success in Marketing

 Last year, Facebook made a groundbreaking decision to forego significant ad revenue in favor of accurate measurement.
 Instead of a “one-size-fits all approach,” the debut of its conversion lift measurement helps advertisers determine conversions versus clicks.
 At its core, this includes a “test” group who see ads and a “control” group (think of it as a certain percentage of Facebook customers that never gets the ad).
 The only way to know the true incremental lift of the Facebook campaign is to compare test and control group lift.
 For instance, how do you know that people who convert via Facebook would not have converted anyway?
 Compare, test, and control is the (only, really) answer.